-The Z Series Z-11 is an eyeshadow blending brush with bristles made from the hair of gray squirrel.
+The Z Series Z-11 is an eye shadow blending brush with bristles made from the hair of blue squirrel.

 Sweep brush over lid after dipping into loose or pressed pigment.
 Gently blend shadow with a sweeping motion across the lid.

 Blue squirrel hair, aluminum ferrule, hard maple wood handle.